 // bin/config-compile.js const fs = require('fs'); const ejs = require('ejs'); const template = fs.readFileSync('app.tpl.yaml').toString(); const content = ejs.render(template, process.env); fs.writeFileSync('app.yaml', content);

-and GitLab CI step similar to that:
+and GitLab CI step similar to this:

 # .gitlab-ci.yml config-compile: stage: build image: node:10 script: - node bin/config-compile.js artifacts: paths: - app.yaml expire_in: 1 days when: always

-Now we can manage application configuration in GitLab environment variables.
+This enabled us to manage application configuration in GitLab environment variables.

-This approach can easily be adapted to any other templating library, programming language or build server, the code above is just an example.
+The approach can easily be adapted to any other templating library, programming language or build server, the code above is just an example.

 I found it interesting that one of the oldest Google Cloud products doesn't support such a common functionality.
 However, I accept there could be valid security reasons for doing so, e.g. exposure to dependency vulnerability similar to the one discovered in rest-client or typo-squatting like in npm registry.
+This is especially relevant as App Engine does not provide options to limit/manage outgoing connections from the environment.

 - "Secrets in Google App Engine" by Stuart Leitch